Simona Koß

-Simona Koß (born 9 June 1961 in Strausberg) is a German politician of the Social Democratic Party (SPD) who has been a member of the German Bundestag, the federal diet since 2021.
+Simona Koß (born 9 June 1961) is a German politician of the Social Democratic Party (SPD) who has been a member of the German Bundestag, the federal diet since 2021.
 Previously, she was a member of the State Parliament of Brandenburg from 2014 to 2019 and 2021.

 Early life and education

 Koß was born 1961 in the East German town of Strausberg and is married and the mother of two children.

 After attending school in Strausberg, Koß studied first at the Institute for Teacher Education in Neuzelle and then at the Güstrow College of Education until 1984.

 Koß then worked as a teacher at various schools.
 She completed additional studies in special education and worked as the head of a special school in Seelow from 2006 to 2014.
 Since January 2020, she has been a school councilor at the State Education Authority Frankfurt (Oder).

 Political career

 Career in local politics

 From 1998 to 2007, Koß was a member of the district council of the Märkisch-Oderland district.
 From 2014 to 2019 she was a member of the municipal council of Prötzel, and from 2019 she has been mayor of the municipality.
 Since May 2019, she has again been a member of the district council of Märkisch-Oderland.